Carusel02/Sequential-data-processing-and-analysis/README.md

 # Sequential data processing and analysis
 ## Solution method
 `main functions`
-- as main functions we used adding to the list, deleting to a node in the list, copying a list to another list, displaying of a list, freeing the nodes of a list
+- as main functions I used adding to the list, deleting to a node in the list, copying a list to another list, displaying of a list, freeing the nodes of a list